Today, I’ve got something really important to share…

 So put the time in and learn how to pick locks and open doors.

-You may find yourself able to get out of a sticky situation.
-OR into a locked cupboard full of snacks!
+You may be able to get out of a sticky situation or into a locked cupboard full of snacks!

 That’s it.